Phase domain boundary motion and memristance in gradient-doped FeRh nanopillars induced by spin injection

-To summarise, we have patterned thin film FeRh into vertical nanopillars allowing transport perpendicular to the plane.
-By using a doping growth gradient we were able to guarantee a phase domain boundary wall within the nanopillar perpendicular to the current flow.
+To summarise, we have patterned thin film FeRh into nanopillars capable of carrying a vertical current flow.
+By using a doping growth gradient we were able to guarantee a phase domain boundary wall within the nanopillar perpendicular to that current flow.
 Passing current pulses through the nanopillar has been shown to move this phase boundary repeatably and reversibly.
-Along with the expected Joule heating effects, which are even in current direction, a motion dependence on current direction is observed giving rise to a few m$\Omega$ change in junction resistance that is odd in current.
-We attribute this to spin injection through the FM/AF phase boundary.
-This $\Delta R$ can be either transient or long-lived depending on the details of the phase boundary energy landscape, and represents a memristance arising from its the motion.
+The measured resistance signal can be split into two parts.
+First is the Joule heating effect, which is even in current direction.
+Second is a motion dependence on current direction giving rise to a few m$\Omega$ change in junction resistance that is odd in current.
+The size of signal we observe is consistent with theoretical predictions and so we attribute this signal to spin injection through the FM/AF phase boundary.
+This $\Delta R$ can be either transient or long-lived depending on the details of the phase boundary energy landscape, and represents a memristance arising from its motion.
 Our doping gradient leads to a flat phase boundary \cite{LeGraet2015}, circumventing the scaling issues often found in oxide memristors where current hotspots form due to the presence of conducting filaments \cite{Jo2009}.
-Scaling such nanopillars to smaller diameters will increase $\Delta R$ whilst reducing the current needed to achieve a given current density, and hence the total charge needed to achieve a given resistance change, improving the memristive properties.
+Scaling our nanopillars to smaller diameters will increase $\Delta R$ whilst reducing the current needed to achieve a given current density.
+This will reduce the total charge needed to achieve a given resistance change, improving the memristive properties.
 Bespoke doping profiles will allow the operating point and dynamic range of our devices to be engineered to suit different applications.
-Moreover, our device design involves only a single nanopillar, requiring many fewer lithography squares than spin memristor realisations based on lateral magnetic domain wall motion \cite{Muenchenberger2012,Lequeux2016,Fukami2016} or the collective response of large numbers of pillars \cite{Raymenants2018}, and does not involve exotic fabrication methods \cite{Al-Bustami2018}.
-These considerations ease its potential adoption in neuromorphic spintronic circuits.
+Moreover, our device design involves only a single nanopillar, requiring many fewer lithography squares than spin memristor realisations based on lateral magnetic domain wall motion \cite{Muenchenberger2012,Lequeux2016,Fukami2016} or the collective response of large numbers of pillars \cite{Raymenants2018}, and does not require exotic fabrication methods \cite{Al-Bustami2018}.
+These considerations ease its potential adoption in neuromorphic spintronic circuits\cite{Jo2010}.